Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 ## Receipt And Classification Of Incidents, Weaknesses And Events

-1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Lab must report any system weakness, incident or event which could lead to a possible incident must be reported to Manager or his/her appointed deputy.
+1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Lab must report any system weakness, incident or event which could lead to a possible incident must be reported to Manager or his/her appointed deputy or email to report@agilelab.sg
-2. Incidents, weaknesses and events must be reported as soon as possible, by informing the manager to report incidents and create a ticket on PagerDuty; which may be followed via phone or in person.
+2. Incidents, weaknesses and events must be reported as soon as possible, by informing the manager to report incidents and create a ticket on [PagerDuty](https://www.pagerduty.com); which may be followed via phone or in person.
-3. Users may report phishing, spam and malicious email by sending to dedicated email address.
+3. Users may report phishing, spam and malicious email by sending to report@agilelab.sg
 4. The person who received the information must classify it in the following way:

-    1. security weakness or event – no incident occurred, but the event related to a system, process or organization may trigger the occurrence of an incident in the near or further future
+    1. security weakness(vulnerability) or event – no incident occurred, but the event related to a system, process or organization may trigger the occurrence of an incident in the near or further future
     2. minor incident – an incident which cannot significantly impact confidentiality or integrity of information, and cannot cause long-term unavailability
-    3. major incident – an incident which can incur significant damage due to loss of confidentiality or integrity of information, or may cause an interruption in the availability of information and/or processes for an unacceptable period of time
+    3. critical incident – an incident which can incur significant damage due to loss of confidentiality or integrity of information, or may cause an interruption in the availability of information and/or processes for an unacceptable period of time

 ## Treatment Process For Security Weaknesses Or Events